Schustore/backend-coding-challenge/README.md

        "gateway": String     //optional
      }
     ```
+     Details:
+    - Accepts 3 parameters.
+1 is required and 2 are optional, they help narrow down the query.
+    - Able to return all existing sensors in the database.
+Setting allSensors to true will always return all sensors.
-     Description: This endpoint accepts up to 3 parameters.
-It is responsible for all querying surrounding sensors.
-It can return all of the existing sensors, all sensors of a specific type, all sensors that have been assigned to a gateway (can narrow down by type too), and all sensors that have been assigned to a specific gateway (can narrow down by type too).
+    - Able to return all sensors with a specific type assigned to it.
+    - Able to return all sensors that have been assigned to specific gateway.
+    - Able to return all sensors that have been assigned to a specific gateway and have a specific type assigned to them.